- September 11, 2019 9:48 pm

 Words Are Fun

-Did we mention that naming process can be one of the most fun aspects of starting your LLC?
+Did we mention that the naming process can be one of the most fun aspects of starting your LLC?
 Think of it as a word game.
 First brainstorm some words you associate with your business, as well as things like your name, location, etc. Then think about interesting ways you could fit those words together.
 You could rhyme them, use alliteration (putting together words starting with the same letter, as Tim did), or take parts of different words and stick them together (e.g., Amtrak, which comes from “American” and a deliberate misspelling of “track”).

 Your name can capitalize on the familiar by using common expressions (remember Juan?) or references to classic literature or famous locales.
 It’s one more thing that helps make the name more memorable than just stringing together you and your LLC partner’s names.
 You can also find online business name generators to help get your creative juices going.